Greco Belgica: Personal life

-An Elder at The Lord's Vineyard Covenant Community, a Taguig-based Full Gospel church where his father is a Senior Elder, he is president of Yeshua Change Agents, a non-government organization involved in anti-drug campaigns, and advocating societal reform along Biblical principles.
+An Elder at The Lord's Vineyard Covenant Community, a Full Gospel church where his father is a Senior Elder, he is president of Yeshua Change Agents, a non-government organization involved in anti-drug campaigns, and advocating societal reform along Biblical principles.

 A health and wellness buff, his sporting interests include basketball, swimming, and taekwondo.

 He is also the founder of ReformPH Movement, and a member of the Fraternal Order of Eagles.